ofirc/SuffixTrees/README.md

 From here you can call any of the project functions, for example:
 (println (is_sub (build_tree "banana") "na"))

+Note:
-Note: we've used Counterclockwise plugin for Eclipse that integrates Clojure support into the IDE, such as REPL and editing features.
+1) We've used Counterclockwise plugin for Eclipse that integrates Clojure support into the IDE, such as REPL and editing features.
 For more information please refer to: https://code.google.com/p/counterclockwise/

+2) There is a more detailed introduction to the project written in Hebrew in "Project full report.pdf"